Are Banana Spiders Harmless? Depends on Which You See

 In the United States, the golden silk orb-weaver spider (Trichonephila clavipes) is commonly known as the "banana spider."
 It is the only species of golden orb-web spider indigenous to continental North and South America.
 Charles J. Sharp (CC By-SA 4.0)

 Have you ever been on a walk with a friend, and you pass a big spider sitting in the center of a web?
-Maybe you express alarm that it is so hefty, but your friend says, "Oh that?
-Just a banana spider — nothing to worry about."
+Maybe you express hefty alarm, but your friend says, "Oh, that?
+Don't worry, banana spiders are harmless."

 While this assurance might be encouraging, it's basically inaccurate.
-Your friend might, in fact, know for certain that that particular arachnid — black and yellow, sitting in the middle of a giant web that has a zig-zag in it that looks as if it's made of dental floss (see picture below) — will not hurt you.
-However, it's definitely not true that every species on Earth commonly called a "banana spider" is harmless, so you shouldn't go around spreading that good news.
+Your friend might, in fact, know for certain that that particular arachnid — black and yellow, sitting in the middle of a giant web that has a zigzag in it that looks as if it's made of dental floss — will not hurt you.

 Advertisement